MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 ![Markdown widget](_img/widget-markdown-tile.png)

 > [!NOTE]
-> **Feature availability:** For Team Services and TFS 2015.2 or later versions, you can configure the widget to point to a file stored in your repository.
+> **Feature availability:** For VSTS and TFS 2015.2 or later versions, you can configure the widget to point to a file stored in your repository.

 Adds a configurable tile to display any type of information, guidance, or links that you want.
 From the configuration dialog, add the information you want to share with your team.